PostHog/posthog.com/contents/blog/clickhouse-materialized-columns.md

 Rather than materialize all columns, built a solution which looks at recent slow queries using `system.query_log`, determines which properties need materializing from there and backfills the data on a weekend.
 [3] [4]

-After implementing and materializing our top 100 columns we took a look at queries we consider slow (> 3 seconds long) and found on average a 55% improvement in query times with materialized columns, with the p99 being 25x improvement.
+After implementing and materializing our top 100 columns we took a look at queries we consider slow (> 3 seconds long) and found on average a 55% improvement in query times with materialized columns, with 99th percentile improvement being **25x**.

-Interested on working on problems like this?
-We’re hiring!
+As a product we're only scratching the surface of what ClickHouse can do to power product analytics.
+If you're interested in helping us with these kinds of problems, we're hiring!

 [1]: This is really expensive and there’s a feature request on [Github](https://github.com/ClickHouse/ClickHouse/issues/27730) for adding specific commands for this.
 As a work-around you can temporarily set the column to use `DEFAULT` instead and backfill part of the data using `ALTER TABLE events UPDATE mat_$current_url = mat_$current_url WHERE timestamp >= '2021-08-01'`

-[2]: Inspecting `system.column_parts`, mat_$current_url is only 1.5% the size of `properties_json` on disk with a 10x compression ratio.
+[2]: On our test dataset, mat_$current_url is only 1.5% the size of `properties_json` on disk with a 10x compression ratio.
 Other properties which have lower cardinality can achieve even better compression (we’ve seen up to 100x)!

 [3]: This works well because not every query needs optimizing and a small subset of properties make up most of what’s being queried.

 [4]: We also needed to rebuild parts of our query builder to query the right columns and avoid querying `properties`  if it wasn’t actually used.

-_Loved this?
-Let us know on [Twitter](https://twitter.com/posthoghq) or [LinkedIn](https://linkedin.com/company/posthog), and subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics._